“Oops!” How to Avoid These Interior Design Mistakes

 Speaking of paint, one of the biggest mistakes we see is wrong paint color — even neutrals.
 Just like bold colors come in shades, so do whites and creams.
 A white with a blue undertone has a much different effect than a white with a gold undertone.
 Similarly, paint can also be the needed accent for a room that is too neutral — think about the dramatic look of one painted wall in a room and how it splashes visual vibrancy into the space.

-Another top mistake we see is furniture that is either too big or too small.
+Another top interior design mistake we see is furniture that is either too big or too small.
 Rooms have “rhythm,” and just like a song doesn’t stay on the same note, neither should your home.
 Linear thinkers tend to fill their rooms with same-sized furniture that fits really well but is like that one-note song — yawn!
 Or maybe you want big, comfortable sofas and thought you needed to pair them with huge tables and lamps.
 If you are in a tight space, such as an apartment or condo, perhaps you thought you needed to stick to undersized furniture.
 But the truth is, when you mix small and large pieces, you achieve balance in a space no matter how expansive or constricted it is.

 A third mistake we often see is rooms treated as islands unto themselves with stark differences as you walk from room to room.
 As designers when we come into your home, we treat it as one continuous space.
 So while you might not have the spa feel of your master bathroom in your living room, the color combinations and overall palette will flow naturally as you move throughout your home.